illsk1lls/RescueMaker/README.md

 Helge Klein - <a href="https://helgeklein.com/setacl/">https://helgeklein.com/setacl/</a><br>

 -----<br>
 ADDITIONAL NOTES: The tool momentarily adds registry entries to the current user, for window control (i.e. centering cmd window), and to request admin rights, which are required for BCD creation.
-These keys are immediately removed after they are added, they only need to be in place during the appropriate moments.
+These keys are immediately removed after they are added, they only need to be in place during the appropriate moments.<br>
 -----<br>

 To create a more full featured rescue media try the Win10XPE project.
 (I am not affiliated with them, but a huge fan)<br>